 To visit the world‘s warmest waterfall, you have to earn it, especially in winter.
 In the cold months, you can drive to Kárahnjúkar dam and then walk 10 kilometers.
 Don’t be discouraged if there is a small river crossing at the end.

-During the summer month, you can drive past the Kárahnjúkar dam until you reach a parking lot.
-From there, you will still need to walk around 3 kilometers one way.
+During the summer months, you can drive past the Kárahnjúkar dam until you reach a parking lot.
+From there, walk 3 km to the waterfall.

 Tips on visiting Laugarvellir hot spring

 ✔️ Hótel Eyvindará – an idyllic hotel is in the middle of the woods, with hot pots you can use for free!
-Imagine staying in your little wooden cabin and bathing in a hot pot while looking at the trees all around you… That’s a dreamy place we highly recommend in Egilsstaðir.
+This is your chance to stay in a cozy cabin and enjoy the serene atmosphere of Egilsstaðir.

 Fosslaug Hot Spring